SAMtoBAM/PAQman/pub_examples/CHM13/README.md

     mkdir ${project}
     cd ${project}

-    threads="16"
+    threads="64"

+    ##set up and activate conda environment
+    ##inlcudes paqman plus tools/mibs for the download of assemblies, and both prefetch/download and compression of reads
+    conda create -n paqman htslib conda-forge::ncbi-datasets-cli seqkit bioconda::sra-tools bioconda::longreadsum conda-forge::pigz samtobam::paqman
+    conda activate paqman

 ## 1. Download assemblies
-Going to use a total of 6 assemblies for CHM13; 4 from the T2T-CHM13 project and another two that were generated earlier using long-reads and are available on NCBI <br/>
+Going to use a total of 5 assemblies for CHM13; 4 from the T2T-CHM13 project and another one that was generated earlier using long-reads and is available on NCBI <br/>
-The two additional NCBI assemblies are to show a much less contiguous assembly quality relative to the latest possibilities

-    ##create conda environment for the download of assemblies, and both prefetch/download and compression of reads
-    #conda create -n ncbi_datasets htslib conda-forge::ncbi-datasets-cli seqkit bioconda::sra-tools bioconda::longreadsum conda-forge::pigz
-    conda activate ncbi_datasets

     mkdir assemblies

 ### 1.A T2T-CHM13 assemblies